 2. Complete a foster volunteer application and include your desired orientation date.
 Please note that this application is for foster applicants only (register and fill out an application here, you will be automatically registered for your desired orientation date).

 3. Read our Foster Puppy Manual (969 KB)

 4. Attend the Puppy Foster Volunteer Orientation

-    5. The Foster team will work with you to schedule your first puppy pick-up!
+5. The Foster team will work with you to schedule your first puppy or adult dog pick-up!